KPMP/pegasus-web/README.md

  9. Wait until it has loaded the expression plot
  10. Change your url to `http://localhost/explorer/dataviz/umap`
  11. The updated UMAP will load
+ 12. Download the image
+ 13. Provide the image to Michael to update as needed